jarilehtinen/display/README.md

 3. Upload an image by dragging it on the page
 4. Click anywhere to go full screen

-Supports JPEG, PNG and GIF.
+Supports JPEG, PNG, GIF and SVG.

 ## Requirements